champagne24/Project-one-tomigatchi/README.md

 The wireframe is also in the images.

-Below is the link for the website http://127.0.0.1:5500/index.html?
+This is the link for the website http://127.0.0.1:5500/index.html?